AustinKelsay/jscraft-4-kids/README.md

 - Collision detection ready (for future implementation)
 - Removable by looking at them and pressing SPACE
 - Animals have autonomous movement and animations

+The game starts with a pre-populated world containing:
+- Around 50 randomly placed objects (trees, rocks, and houses)
+- 8 animals wandering around (mix of cows, pigs, and horses)
+- Each tree has random size variations for a natural forest look

 ### Color Codes for Three.js
 Three.js uses hexadecimal color format (0x instead of #):